Chrysler Building: Cloud Club

 The private Cloud Club formerly occupied the 66th through 68th floors.
 It opened in July 1930 with some three hundred members, all wealthy males who formed the city's elite.
 Its creation was spurred by Texaco's wish for a proper restaurant for its executives prior to renting fourteen floors in the building.
 The Cloud Club was a compromise between William Van Alen's modern style and Walter Chrysler's stately and traditional tastes.
 A member had to be elected and, if accepted, paid an initial fee of $200, plus a $150 to $300 annual fee.
 Texaco executives comprised most of the Cloud Club's membership.
-The club and its dining room may have inspired the Rainbow Room and the Rockefeller Center Luncheon Club at 30 Rockefeller Plaza.
+The club and its dining room may have inspired the Rockefeller Center Luncheon Club at the Rainbow Room in 30 Rockefeller Plaza.

 There was a Tudor-style foyer on the 66th floor with oak paneling, as well as an old English-style grill room with wooden floors, wooden beams, wrought-iron chandeliers, and glass and lead doors.
 The main dining room had a futuristic appearance, with polished granite columns and etched glass appliqués in Art Deco style.
 There was a mural of a cloud on the ceiling and a mural of Manhattan on the dining room's north side.
 The 66th and 67th floors were connected by a Renaissance-style marble and bronze staircase.
 The 67th floor had an open bar with dark-wood paneling and furniture.
 On the same floor, Walter Chrysler and Texaco both had private dining rooms.
 Chrysler's dining room had a black and frosted-blue glass frieze of automobile workers.
 Texaco's dining room contained a mural across two walls; one wall depicted a town in New England with a Texaco gas station, while the other depicted an oil refinery and Texaco truck.
 The south side of the 67th floor also contained a library with wood-paneled walls and fluted pilasters.
 The 68th floor mainly contained service spaces.

 In the 1950s and 1960s, members left the Cloud Club for other clubs.
 Texaco moved to Westchester County in 1977, and the club closed two years later.
 Although there have been several projects to rehabilitate the club or transform it into a disco or a gastronomic club, these plans have never materialized, as then-owner Cooke reportedly did not want a "conventional" restaurant operating within the old club.
 Tishman Speyer rented the top two floors of the old Cloud Club.
 The old staircase has been removed, as have many of the original decorations, which prompted objections from the Art Deco Society of New York.